-Building the size and expertise of the Executive will be key to the development of the Authority's capacity.
-The Chief Executive and the other members of the SMT will play a central role in this development.
-In addition to increasing the capacity of the Executive, ensuring effective communication and a good flow of information between the Executive and the Authority will be crucial to the long term development of both the Authority and the Executive.
+Continuing to build the expertise of the Executive on an on-going basis is key to achieving the Authority's objectives.
+The Chief Executive and the other members of the SMT play a central role in this challenge.
+In addition to increasing the capacity of the Executive, ensuring effective communication and a good flow of information between the Executive and the Authority is crucial to the long term development of both the Authority and the Executive.